 Transportation in Nicaragua

 Once arrived in Central America you will get told new horror stories in every hostel.
 Due to that reason, we have been uncertain whether busses across borders are safe.
 You hear a lot of horror stories.
 It’s perhaps a bit like talking to your grandpa.
 You should not believe every story.
-In our time, we just had good experience with busses but never crossed borders by night.
+In our time, we just had good experience with busses but never crossed borders by night while backpacking in Nicaragua.
 This would be one thing I personally would avoid.
 Most likely you’ll be fine but normally you find a better and more secure way.

 Food in Nicaragua